frackham/cv/base cv.md

 Employment
 Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Finance / Full Stack - C#, Angular, SQL Server).
 •	Responsible for UI, API and DB updates to principle business tools (internal) for delivering insurance policies.
-•	###Fleshed out admin project for managing cross-system settings.
+•	Developed cross-project administration hub in Angular ###Fleshed out admin project for managing cross-system settings.
 •	###$UI amendments on admin tool.

 Peninsula Business Services (09/2017 – 03/2019) Junior Developer (Salesforce / SQL).
 Placed with Salesforce team to lead on data migration project of an acquisition (SAP to Salesforce via SQL)
-•	###Designed(?) and actioned migration plan.
+•	Developed a Salesforce logging application used across 3 companies Salesforce Orgs to monitor declarative (flow and process) and code based system failures (asynchronous and synchronous logging).
-•	Migration of ~7 million records from an undocumented SAP system to an in-use, shared Salesforce org with a significantly different object and domain model (e.g. multiple account-level objects transformed into single object).
+•	Actioned migration plan for ~7 million records from an undocumented SAP system to an in-use, shared Salesforce org with a significantly different object and domain model (e.g. multiple account-level objects transformed into single object).

 Peninsula Business Services (09/2017 – 03/2019) Graduate Developer.
 As my data analysis position became more senior, I became aware of the limitations of my role and wanted to explore other avenues for supporting educational systems on a larger scale.
 I changed career to software development and programming to develop skills that allow me to solve problems on a more significant scale.
 This initial role was a rotation between 5 software development teams; Business Systems, Quality Assurance, Business Analysis, SharePoint and Salesforce.
 •	Worked with Business Systems on raising C# NUnit test coverage and e2e automation with protractor, karma and Jasmine (javascript test frameworks).
 •	Worked with Salesforce to develop GDPR request processing using a custom recursive reflection library in Apex (Java derivative DSL).
-In addition, developed a Salesforce logging application used across 3 companies Salesforce Orgs to monitor declarative (flow and process) and code based system failures (asynchronous and synchronous logging).
 •	Worked with business analysts to create dynamic reporting of Agile processes across all teams (e.g. burndown, bug tracking and work-in-progress tracking).
 •	Worked with Salesforce
 •	**UI amendments on admin tool.TFS reporting / API work.